nmur/RP2040-TestPatternGenerator/Readme.md

 ## How to Use

 - Press the connected button to cycle through patterns.
-- To flash a newer firmware once the device is installed in an enclosure, hold the same button for 3 seconds and release.
+- To flash a newer firmware once the device is installed in an enclosure and the BOOT button is inaccessable, connect the device to your computer, hold the same button for 3 seconds and release.
 The device will reboot into flash mode.

 ## Building